 Bird flu

-Avian influenza (bird flu) viruses are among the most dangerous viruses that can affect humans, with a case fatality rate ranging from around 30 to 60 per cent.
+Avian influenza (bird flu) viruses are among the most dangerous viruses that can affect humans, with a case fatality rate of up to 50 per cent.

 Scientists have been warning us for years about the pandemic threat posed by factory farms and wildlife markets and many fear that the next pandemic will be caused by a bird flu virus, making the jump to humans from poultry or pigs.